-First we remove the decayed, infected part of the tooth.
-We then bond with tooth colored fillings, which unlike metal fillings bonds to the tooth and seals it.
-We like metal free filling materials as they seal the tooth, look natural, and do not later cause cracking.
+First, we remove the decayed, infected part of the tooth.
+We then bond with tooth-colored fillings, which, unlike metal fillings, bond to the tooth and seals it.
+We like metal-free filling materials as they seal the tooth, look natural, and do not later cause cracking.
 This process fills in the tooth and prevents bacteria from causing further damage.
-We then polish and match the original shape of the tooth which helps to ensure you have a comfortable and natural occlusion
+We then polish and match the original shape of the tooth, which helps to ensure you have a comfortable and natural occlusion

 Our Promise To You